davidberard98/gpumode-trimul/index.md

 ## The Problem: Outgoing TriMul Kernel

 The challenge involves optimizing a "triangle multiplication" operator used in AlphaFold3.
-Unlike typical language model sequences, this works with **pairwise sequences of embeddings**—your tensor has a (small) batch size, two sequence dimensions of equal size, and a hidden dimension.

-Given a tensor **Z** ∈ ℝ^(B × N × N × c_z), the operator computes a transformed version through two parallel paths that eventually combine via a batched matrix multiplication (where the batch dimension is actually the sequence dimension).

-The key operations include:
-- LayerNorm and linear transformations
-- Sigmoid activations and masking
-- A triangle multiplication: `einsum('... i k d, ... j k d -> ... i j d', left, right)`
-- Final output transformations

-**Why is this hard?** You have to choose whether to optimize for the channel dimensions (needed for LayerNorms) or the sequence dimension N. The sequence dimension is particularly challenging because it's large and we compute pairwise operations that sum over another sequence dimension (O(N³) complexity).
-The problem tests whether you can effectively fuse operations that torch.compile() doesn't handle well.

-Problem constraints:
-- B ∈ {1,2}, N ∈ {128,256,512,1024}, c ∈ {128}, c_z ∈ {128,384,768}
-- Input distributions: standard Normal or heavy-tailed Cauchy (γ=2)
-- Accuracy requirements: relatively lenient (atol, rtol of 2e-2)
+For full problem details, see the [challenge description](https://tinyurl.com/gpumode-trimul).

 ## Setup / Testing

 I don't have a local GPU, but in the past I've been accustomed to having access to an H100 with NCU permissions.

 I spent a total of about $20, mostly on [vast.ai](http://vast.ai) compute.
-For the most part I rented a 5070-5090 just for local testing to make sure that my kernels were functional, and occasionally I would rent an A100 (~$0.70/hr), H100 (~$2/hr), or B200 (~$8/hr) for performance tuning and profiling.
+For the most part I rented a 5070-5090 just for local testing to make sure that my kernels were functional, and occasionally I would rent an A100 (\~$0.70/hr), H100 (\~$2/hr), or B200 (\~$8/hr) for performance tuning and profiling.

 I was mostly targeting H100 because it is the platform I was most familiar with.